-The best season for 7 Days Everest Base Camp Trekking are spring (March-May) and autumn (September-November).
-If you have more time and prefer a more relaxing trekking then you can choose Everest Base Camp Trekking 13 Days.
+The best season for Everest Base Camp Trek 7 Days are spring (March-May) and autumn (September-November).
+Thus, If you have more time and prefer a more relaxing trekking then you can choose Everest Base Camp Trekking 13 Days.
 Next, if you have a short vacation than 2 weeks and prefer to do a complete EBC trek then 10 Days Everest Base Camp Trekking would be a perfect trek.

 Day 1: Arrival in Kathmandu (1334m.) and transfer to the hotel.